5 Tips for Designing Your Accessible Bathroom

 - Teal and Black Accessible Bathroom Project Presentation

 Once you open a project presentation, you can also try out a 360 View of one of the rooms, and download the RoomSketcher App to edit the project.
-When your bathroom layout is ready, upgrade to RoomSketcher VIP or Pro for awesome 3D features such as – 3D Photos, 3D Floor Plans, and interactive Live 3D!
+When your bathroom layout is ready, upgrade to a paid RoomSketcher subscription for awesome 3D features such as – 3D Photos, 3D Floor Plans, and interactive Live 3D!

 Get started on your accessible bathroom floor plan today!